Global Standards for the Microelectronics Industry

 JEDEC’s collaborative efforts ensure product interoperability, benefiting the industry and ultimately consumers by decreasing time-to-market and reducing product development costs.

-JEDEC publications and standards are accepted throughout the world, and are free and open to all.
+JEDEC publications and standards are adopted throughout the world.

 Since 1958, JEDEC has earned a reputation for upholding a fair, efficient and economical process for setting standards.